-Project emissions are determined using the average leak rate in year y arising from the total refrigerants emitted during operations, repair or maintenance of the equipment within the project boundary.
+Project emissions are determined using the average leak rate arising from the total HFCs emitted during year y, the year in which VCUs are sought, whether emitted during operations, repair or maintenance of the equipment within the project boundary.

 The project emissions from HFCs are estimated using the following approach and equations.